 Gopalpur Zoo is another mountainous zoo located in the district of Kangra in Himachal Pradesh and is a much-preferred travel destination for your kids.
 Giving you an authentic insight into the natural habitat of Himalayan animals, it’ll also serve you with a refreshing view and a breath-taking experience.
 It’s surrounded by the Dhauladhar range of Himalayas capped with snow which acts as another scenic beauty while you take a calm, leisurely walk in the park.
 The animals include the Himalayan black bear, Asiatic lion, red fox, leopards, musk deer and so on.
 The best time to visit this zoo are the months of autumn when flora and fauna are in their best condition.

-Visiting Zoos not only enlighten your mind but is also a great way to know about the different species in our world.
+Visiting zoos in India not only enlighten your mind but is also a great way to know about the different species in our world.
 As you walk around the zoo you will come across a wide Different variety of animals and birds which have been brought from different parts of the world.